Inder-rana/Project_portfolio/Sales_insights/README.md

 ## Data visualization in PowerBI and Tableau

 Created data visualization based on: Revenue, Sales Qty, Revenue by Markets, Sales Qty by Markets, Month, Year, Revenue trend by Month-Year, Top 5 Customers, and Top 5 Products.
-To check the dashboard in more details open `Power_BI_dashboard.pbix` and `Tableau_dashboard.twbx` in their relevant enviornment.
+To check the dashboard in more details open `Power_BI_dashboard.pbix` and `Tableau_dashboard.twbx` files in their relevant enviornment.

 **PowerBI Dashboard**